-Have you heard the term “mind map”, but aren’t exactly sure what it is?
+Have you heard the term “mind map” but aren’t exactly sure what it is?
 Mind mapping is a planning strategy that many people love.
-It’s a perfect fit for the messy and creative process of building a website or creating an online course.
+It’s a perfect fit for the messy and creative process of creating a website or online course.

 However, it can be used to tackle any project or goal in business, school, or life.
-Since it mimics the way your brain thinks, it can help you generate great ideas and make important connections.
+Since it mimics how your brain thinks, it can help you generate great ideas and make meaningful connections.

 What is a Mind Map?

 A mind map is a method for getting thoughts out of your brain onto paper.
 It’s a visual representation of your ideas and how they relate to each other.
 In short, it’s a tool to help us expand our thoughts from a single topic into a web of connected ideas.

 Why Does A Mind Map Work?